 - Options to control how results are displayed after submission, such as hiding aggregated results or showing average scores for numeric scales and counts for non-numeric responses.

-Course creators also have the option to make ratings mandatory for students to submit.
+- Option to make ratings mandatory for students to submit.

 Variables